Team-OctOS/hudson/README.markdown

-# Accessing the Build Server
+# View the Build Server
 http://review.teamoctos.com:8000

 # Authenticating to the Build Server